ckruger0/farming_india/README.md

-# farming_india
-Repo for PC013 - Solutions for farmers in India
+# PC013: Bloomberg - Farming in India